 \section{Introduction}

-Classical time-separable utilities unintentionally impose an artificial relation between agents' risk aversion (denoted by $\gamma$) and elasticity of intertemporal substitution (EIS, denoted by $\psi$): the latter has to be the reciprocal of the former.
+Classical time-separable utilities unintentionally impose an artificial relation between an agent's risk aversion (denoted by $\gamma$) and elasticity of intertemporal substitution (EIS, denoted by $\psi$): the latter has to be the reciprocal of the former.
 Such a relation is widely rejected empirically.
 Bansal and Yaron \cite{Bansal04}, Bansal \cite{Bansal07}, Bhamra \cite{Bhamra10}, and Benzoni \cite{Benzoni11} all point to the fact $\psi>1$ from empirical data, while estimations in Vissing-J{\o}rgensen and Attanasio \cite{Vissing03}, Bansal and Yaron \cite{Bansal04}, and Hansen et al. \cite{Hansen07} indicate $\gamma>1$.
 To disentangle EIS from risk aversion, Epstein and Zin \cite{EZ89} specifies a recursive utility in discrete time, whose continuous-time counterpart is formulated in Duffie and Epstein \cite{DuffieEpstein92}.
-These Epstein-Zin type utilities have proved instrumental to resolve observed market anomalies; see \cite{Bansal04}, \cite{Bansal07}, \cite{Bhamra10}, and \cite{Benzoni11}, among others.
+These Epstein-Zin type utilities have proved instrumental in resolving observed market anomalies; see \cite{Bansal04, Bansal07, Bhamra10, Benzoni11}, among others.

-Since its inception in \cite{EZ89} and \cite{DuffieEpstein92}, the consumption-investment problem under Epstein-Zin preferences has been extensively studied, {\it yet} predominantly on a fixed time horizon $T>0$; see e.g. \cite{DuffieLions}, \cite{Schroder96}, \cite{Kraft13}, \cite{Seifried16}, \cite{Kraft17}, and \cite{Xing}.
-In practice, an agent need not have a fixed planning horizon in mind, upon entering the market.
-The time to exit is usually random, depending on various factors within and/or beyond the market.
+Since the seminal works \cite{EZ89, DuffieEpstein92}, the consumption-investment problem under Epstein-Zin preferences has been extensively studied on a fixed time horizon $T>0$, see e.g. \cite{DuffieLions, Schroder96, Kraft13, Seifried16, Kraft17, Xing}, while the infinite horizon case was recently approached in \cite{Melnyk20}.
+In practice, an agent need not have a fixed planning horizon in mind, either finite or infinite, upon entering the market.
+The time to exit can be random, depending on various factors in the market.

-In this paper, we investigate optimal consumption and investment under Epstein-Zin preferences on a random horizon.
-Specifically, we focus on the empirically relevant specification $\gamma$, $\psi>1$, and consider an incomplete market in which an agent observes all state processes, but cannot trade all of them.
+In this paper, we study optimal consumption and investment under Epstein-Zin preferences on a random horizon.
+We focus on the empirically relevant case $\gamma, \psi>1$, and consider an incomplete market where an agent observes all the state processes, but cannot trade all of them.
 The random horizon $\tau$ is taken to be a stopping time adapted to the market filtration, generated by all observable (but not necessarily tradable) state processes.
-That is, whether time $\tau$ has arrived depends on market situations, but the involved uncertainty can only be {\it partially} hedged against by trading in the market.
+That is, the realization of $\tau$ depends on market conditions, but the involved uncertainty can be hedged against only {\it partially} through trading.